craftwar/obs-studio/craftwar.obs_updater/ReadMe.txt

 This is craftwar's customized OBS Studio. (improve performance, add/remove features ex: display playing song, VNR translation)
 If You need more features, you need install yourself or use official OBS Studio version instead.
+It share the same settings with official OBS, no extra setup.
 Don't install under system folder (ex: C:\Program Files (x86)\), updater can't write.
 Don't delete downloaded .7z/zip files, it's used for update check. (delete it only when you encounter download problem)

+"update and run OBS-blend.cmd"
+	to update and start OBS (for general users, same as official OBS, no extra CPU optimization,  include most OBS plugins ex: obs-browser)
 "update and run OBS.cmd"
-	to update and start OBS (use this to start obs, it detects INTEL/AMD CPU automatically and downloads CPU specific version) "update and run OBS-blend.cmd"
+	to update and start OBS (debloated version, it detects INTEL/AMD CPU automatically and downloads CPU specific version, not for old computers)
-	to update and start OBS (for old computer, include most OBS plugins ex: obs-browser) "get obs-text.cmd"
+"get obs-text.cmd"
 	download obs-text.dll only (put updater in OBS root directory) "get obs-text -CPU.cmd"